ericwafula/ericwafula/README.md

 Here's what's on my todo list:

-- 🔭 I’m currently working on cool apps at Recess
+- 🔭 I’m currently working on cool apps
 - 🌱 I’m currently learning Kotlin
 - 👯 I’m looking to collaborate on any Android or Springboot projects